bibidhSubedi0/NNCpp/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This should give your project a solid starting point for documentation.
-You can expand it as the project evolves.